Home

 Step 5: Check for a Bad Temperature Sensor

-If the ECT signal circuit wiring is not the issue, the mechanic will remove the coolant temperature sensor and inspect it for corrosion or bent connector pins.
+If the ECT signal circuit wiring isn’t the issue, the mechanic will remove the coolant temperature sensor and inspect it for corrosion or bent connector pins.

-If it fluctuates within the normal range of 195°F and 220°F, the problem might be intermittent.
-Your mechanic will wiggle test the ECT sensor connector and harness while monitoring the scan tool.
-If there’s a significant drop, you may have a bad connection.
+• If the temperature reading on the tool fluctuates within the normal range of 195°F and 220°F, the problem might be intermittent.
+The mechanic will perform a ‘wiggle test’ by gently twisting the ECT sensor connector and harness while monitoring the scan tool.
+If there are significant drops or changes in the reading, you may have a poor connection

-Now, if the engine coolant temperature sensor, wiring, and harness connector seem okay, a faulty PCM could be the reason.
+If the engine coolant temperature sensor, wiring, and harness connector seem okay, a faulty PCM could be the culprit and will need to be replaced.

 Possible Repairs for P0118 & Costs